-Google is set to announce the Pixel 4 and a number of new ‘Connected Home products on October 15, 2019.
-Stating that there will be a number of new products may not subside your insatiable expectations of Google.
+Google is set to announce the Pixel 4 and a number of new ‘Connected Home’ products on October 15, 2019.
+Stating that there will be a number of new products that may not subside your insatiable expectations of Google.
 However, I think that we will see Google’s hard work pay off into some amazing ways to use technology to make our lives better.

-Most of time, when you ask Google for something, you have expect the information to be at your fingertips.
-Google has cornered the market on information.
+Most of the time, when you ask Google for something, you have expected the information to be at your fingertips.
+Google has cornered the market on the information.
 Over the last decade, Google has continued to lay siege on the world with relevant technology and devices.
-The home has introduced smart phones such as the Pixel and every other android supplied device, smart home displays such as the Nest Hub Max, and home security and safety products like the Nest Cam, Protect, and Guard.
+The home has introduced smartphones such as the Pixel and every other android supplied device, smart home displays such as the Nest Hub Max, and home security and safety products like the Nest Cam, Protect, and Guard.
 Let’s not forget that these devices channel the information you need via the Google Assistant and Google Home – which has integrated itself as your access point to all these devices.
 One might say that Google is an ecosystem; let’s just say they created a new planet called Google.
 However, now it’s not about having information at your fingertips, it’s about not touching the device at all.
 We’ll expand on that below.
 In other news, Google may also talk about their Pixel Book and other handheld devices on October 15.

 I think that it would be pertinent to remind ourselves of Google’s mission statement: